 I have been working in the field of eating disorders since my training at a bulimia research lab in 1991.
 When I first learned to treat binge-eating disorder, a course of cognitive behavioral therapy (CBT) for binge eating was expected to be followed by a course of behavioral weight loss.
 However, since that time we have learned that behavioral weight loss doesn’t work.
 And while CBT for binge-eating disorder can be successful, it rarely leads to significant weight loss, even among those considered to be in an “overweight” weight category.
-However, CBT does lead to cessation of binge eating and prevention of further weight gain, which are lofty goals in their own right.
+However, CBT does lead to cessation of binge eating and prevention of further weight gain.

 Take shoe size: while the average woman today has an 8 shoe size, most do not—some will have size 5 and others will have size 10.
 Shoe size has a normal distribution within the population.

 There is no magic solution.
 Failing to fit the thin mold can be a burden.
-I wish I could wave a magic wand and have your loved one’s body transform into one that would not be stigmatized, would be celebrated, and would fit into all spaces.
-But I can’t change your loved one’s genetic body destiny, just as I can’t change any person’s ethnic background or skin color to conform to the privileged group.
+I wish I could wave a magic wand and remove stigma and oppression and allow all bodies to fit into all spaces.
+But I can’t singlehandedly change the world or change your loved one’s genetic body destiny, just as I can’t change any person’s ethnic background or skin color to conform to the privileged group.
 And I believe the solution is not to change your loved one’s body to conform—the solution is to fight to end weight stigma and the oppression of larger bodies.

 Here’s what I can do: